mahdisalahi/My-Python-Exercises/README.md

 # My-Python-Exercises
-I'm learning Python and this repository was created to put my exercises in case it might be useful to someone.
+Hello, I'm Mahdi and now I'm learning Python and this repository was created to put my exercises in case it might be useful to someone.